Learn to buy and sell antiques and collectibles

 For the next few days you can get all my collectible buying strategies together in one package for a great price.

-You'll learn everything I've learned in thirty years.
+You'll learn everything I've learned in over thirty years.
 (I sold my first trains in 1977, and since then have sold more trains and toys that I can count.)

 Learn To Buy Antiques And Collectibles